 Carol has been a rower for 26 years.
 She is a founding member of the Cotuit Rowing Club (est. 1990).
 She raced competitively in the 90's in New England and the HOCR.
 More recently, she has raced her 1x in New England and three times in the HOCR.
 She has rowed on open water rowing tours in fifteen countries all over the world and has taken her Alden 1x down the Connecticut River and up the coast of Maine.

 Sharlene recently moved to her family's home on Harwich's Long Pond and is a new rowing convert.
 A recovering tennis player, she's an enthusiastic participant in our learn-to-row program.
-A brand strategist, entrepreneur and veteran of the sports industry, she brings to Cape & Islands Rowing a keen desire to support outreach, fundraising and the communication of our programs.
+A brand strategist and veteran of the sports industry (LPGA, Spalding Sports, Benetton Sportsystem), Sharlene's also a branding author and entrepreneur who brings to Cape & Islands Rowing a keen desire to support outreach, fundraising and our communications.
+Sharlene is the Founder/Principal Brand Strategist of Brandstoria and Director of U.S. Strategy for teamup, helping build high performance sports brands.
+She is also the Co-Founder of The Next Play, igniting a new generation of confident, bold women leaders.
+Sharlene earned her M.S. from the University of Pennsylvania and B.S. from Babson College, where she's served as elected Vice President of the Alumni Association Board for multiple terms.

 Allison was a member of Barnstable Crew, the first junior rowing program on the Cape.
 She competed in the Junior World Championships as a member of the US Junior National Team, and was a national champion, rowing for Princeton University.